HKUDS/GFormer/ReadMe.md

-# Masked Graph Transformer for Recommendation
+# Graph Transformer for Recommendation
 <p>This repository contains pyTorch code and datasets for the paper:

 ## Introduction